LuckyMcBeast/mcullenm-dev-2/src/pages/simple.md

     }
 ```

-See this theme in action with DaisyUI [here](../style-example.html).
+See this theme in action with daisyUI [here](../style-example.html).

 #### Blog Page Styling and Highlight.js
-Styling the blog pages could be partially done with Tailwind and daisyUI, specifically for the header and footer, but the HTML generated from Markdown would need to be styled differently, as the ssg utility has no understanding of the framework.
+Styling the blog pages could be partially done with Tailwind and daisyUI, specifically for the header and footer, but the HTML generated from Markdown would need to be styled differently, as the ssg utility has no understanding of the Tailwind.
 To keep things as simple as possible, I created a style sheet specifically for the blog pages.
 One thing was still laking, however, syntax highlighting for code.
 To solve this, I included [highlight.js](https://highlightjs.org/) as minified script in the project.

 ## Retrospective and Conclusion
 I am very happy with the new site.
-I feel like it's much cleaner, is very performant, and has none of the weirdness that I faced in previous versions from time to time (for example, service restarts without cause and static site elements revert back to previously compiled version on Vercel after Incremental Site Regeneration).
+It feels much cleaner, is very performant, and has none of the weirdness that I faced in previous versions from time to time.
 The system is simple overall and I absolutely love the build system.

 That being said, I am considering adding another feature: users with email authentication and comments, which will mean some sort of backend system.
 I will likely use [htmx](https://htmx.org/) to facilitate interactions with that system on the frontend.